 Once a supporting parent has passed on, payments also cease unless arrangements were made for payments to continue payment past their death.
 If the parent was behind on child support, then the estate they left will owe the amount of past due payment.
 When the estate opens for the probate process, then the ex spouse or state’s child support enforcement agency will be able to file a claim with probate court for the past-due amount.
 Usually the estate will have to pay the debt before assets are distributed.

 What if the Children are Named as Heirs?

 If no will exists for the supporting parent, the state’s particular laws determine who receives the assets.
 If they died without a surviving spouse, then the children typically become the heirs to the estate.
 A guardian or conservator appointed by the court will represent the children in this case and will file for immediate possession to benefit the minor children during the probate process.

 Usually minor children receive Social Security death benefits when a parent dies to replace the income a parent would have provided.
 The dollar amount is based on the portion of what the income would have been when the spouse was living and contributing to them.
 In order to receive these benefits, the other parent or guardian must petition the Social Security Administration.

-If your ex spouse has died suddenly or you are simply planning ahead for the future, consult with child support lawyers Plano, TX residents trust who can answer any questions you have about child support.
+If your ex spouse has died suddenly or you are simply planning ahead for the future, consult with child Custody lawyers Frisco, TX residents trust who can answer any questions you have about child support.

-Thank you to our contributors at Scroggins Family Law for the following information.
+Thank you to our contributors at Scroggins Law Group for the following information.